damnever/pigar/README.rst

 Also, ``pigar`` can consider difference between differen Python versions.
 For example, you can find ``concurrent.futures`` from Python 3.2 standart library, but you will need install ``futures`` before 3.2 version in Python to get ``concurrent.futures``.

-Finally, you already saw ``What pigar can do?``.
+Finally, you already saw ``Futures``.
 You can learn more from source code.

-Hope `pigar <https://github.com/Damnever/pigar>`_ is useful to you.
+Anyway, if you have issue or suggestion, come `here <https://github.com/Damnever/pigar/issues>`_.

 LISENSE
 -------